-First organize the group in a line.
+Firstly, at the beginning, organize the group in a line.
 Start the task as a follow-the-leader game, in which one dancer moves around the space and all the other dancers follow and copy his/her actions.
-It is necessary to guide them at first, as they may have difficulties in choosing how to move.
+It is necessary to guide dancers, mainly at the beginning, as they may have difficulties in choosing how to move.

-To stimulate movement, tell the dancers to perform an action, for example, evading imaginary objects in space, in a natural context, in a jungle for instance, executing movements with their arms, crawling, jumping from one stone to another in a river, hanging from a tree, etc. It may be the first time they perform this task, therefore it can happen that the dancers feel a little shy.
+To stimulate movement, guide the dancers to perform an action, for example, evading imaginary objects in space, for example in a natural context, in a jungle, seeking to execute movements with their arms, crawling, jumping from one stone to another in a river, hanging from a tree, etc. It may be the first time they perform this task, therefore it can be that the dancers feel a little shy.

-Next you can let them decide when they change the role of leader by saying "now me", so the other dancers will re-organize and follow the new leader.
+Secondly, you can let them decide when they change the role of leader by saying "now me", so the other dancers will re-organize and follow the new leader.

-Then you can practice different body actions into this task, for example, focusing on three body actions at a time: balancing, turning and moving slow.
+Thirdly, you can incorporate learning the main body actions into this task.
+For example, to focus on three body actions at a time: balancing, turning and moving slow.

-Finally for an advanced variation, have the dancers play "follow the leader" in smaller groups of four or five.
+Fourthly, for an advanced variation, have the dancers play "follow the leader" in smaller groups of four or five.
 One group might play with gesturing, turning, and moving; another might play with falling, moving, and standing still; and another might play with balancing, jumping, and gesturing.
-This way, the groups may have to go through, around, over or under each other.
+This way, the groups may have to go through, around, over or under other groups.
 You can create the obstacles by having half of the groups stop at a certain point while the other groups keep moving in the space.